cassianoperin/CHIP8_GO/README.md

 ## TODO LIST

 1. Turn CPU into a function / core
-2. Update screensize when change resolution
-3. When Fullscreen set, need to change resolution to stabilize
+2. When Fullscreen on and off, need to change resolution to stabilize
-4. Reduce binary size
+3. Reduce binary size